rayhanFazal/csc498-AKS-tech-writing-research-project/README.md

 My job is to learn the AKS Primality Test algorithm, and translate my findings into a format (research paper) that is accessible to computer science students at any level.
 In other words, this research project involves me doing technical writing, and serves as one of my writing samples.
+It also includes some testing that I did (see section Testing below) which includes both correctness and performance tests.

 ## Goals of this project ##
 1. A computer science student at any level can understand what the AKS Primality Test is, and the reasoning behind its logic